Photo of a daisy

 What is the RID Trial?

-The RID trial will test whether a set of web-based self-help programmes work for reducing depression in New Zealand.
+The RID trial tests whether a set of web-based self-help programmes work for reducing depression in New Zealand.
 The programmes are designed to help people manage their depression by providing relevant information and/or working through a number of exercises on the internet.
-They are free for participants to use for the trial period.
-The aim of this site is to explain the RID trial, invite people to take part in it, and summarise progress on the trial.

-The enrolment phase has now been completed for this trial.
+The data collection phase has now been completed for this trial and we are now analysing data and reporting on the findings.
 Our sincere thanks to everyone who has contributed to this phase and especially to all of our participants who have made a commitment to taking part in the trial for its duration.

 We encourage you to use the resources on this website under "Sources of Help and Information" and keep in touch with the progress of the trial through the News Archives.